-SEED+ system will include SPS authorities (phytosanitary veterinary inspections) and Agencies for Medicines from the Western Balkans CEFTA Parties in regional data exchange. electronic Certificates other and relevant documents will be exchanged in advance, with aim to facilitate and speed-up border crossing procedures and clearance formalities.
+SEED+ system will include SPS authorities (phytosanitary and veterinary inspections) and Agencies for Medicines from the Western Balkans CEFTA Parties in regional electronic data exchange.
+Certificates and other relevant documents will be exchanged in advance, with aim to facilitate and speed-up border/common crossing crossing procedures and clearance formalities.
 Development of common databases and central services in accordance with the AP5 and its technical annexes is also encompassed, such as database of mutually recognised CEFTA AEOs (Authorized Economic Operators), database of unsafe/noncompliant products detected on the CEFTA market based on EUROPHYT and RAPEX and regional database of issued licences based on the TRACES New Technology (TNT).
 Apart from the obvious direct benefits for the WB6 parties mentioned above, the implementation of SEED+ will further facilitate harmonization of processes and data with the EU.